 Other Options.
-In addition to the option strategies described above and in the Prospectuses, a Portfolio, with the exception of U.S. Low Volatility Portfolio, may purchase and sell a variety of options with non-standard payout structures or other features ("exotic options").
+In addition to the option strategies described above and in the Prospectuses, a Portfolio may purchase and sell a variety of options with non-standard payout structures or other features ("exotic options").
 Exotic options are traded OTC and typically have price movements that can vary markedly from simple put or call options.
 The risks associated with exotic options are that they cannot be as easily priced and may be subject to liquidity risk.
 While some exotic options have fairly active markets others are mostly thinly traded instruments.
 Some options are pure two-party transactions and may have no liquidity.
 A Portfolio may use exotic options to the extent that they are consistent with the Portfolio's investment objective and investment policies, and applicable regulations.